Create service

 This option can be added once all the required steps have been completed.
 You will find this option under "Something more?".

-Within the "Deployment Constraints" section, you configure where your service is deployed.
+Within the "Deployment Constraints" section, you can configure where your service is deployed.

-• You can choose one or more tags.
-By defining a tag, your service will be deployed on an instance pool configured with that tag, streamlining and optimizing the deployment process to meet your exact requirements.
+- You can choose one or more tags.
+By defining a tag, your service will be deployed on an instance pool configured with that tag.

 You can also provide several constraints.